ned-kelly/docker-multicontainer-libretime/README.md

 You will want to edit the `docker-compose.yml` file and change some of the mappings to suit your needs.
 If you're new to docker you should probably configure:

- - the `/localmusic:/external-media` line - Change this to the directory on your Linux server where your media resides
+ - Edit: `/localmusic:/external-media` - Change this to the directory on your Linux server where your media resides.

- - Configure `LIBRETIME_PUBLIC_HOSTNAME` & `LIBRETIME_PUBLIC_PORT` variables in the `libretime-core` service.
+ - Configure the environment variables in the `libretime-core` block if you don't want to run with the default configuration - Note it's safe to just leave the default configuration/passwords etc as services (Postgres, RabbitMQ, etc) are only accessible from within the containers as they are in a 'bridged' docker network.

-You will also want to configure `icecast.xml` to suit your needs - (Don't leave the passwords as the default if you're exposing this to the internet).
+ - You must configure `icecast.xml` to suit your needs - **(Don't leave the passwords as the default if you're exposing this to the internet)**.

 ## Standing up: